commanded/commanded/README.md

 - Event handling.
 - Long running process managers.

+Commanded provides a solid technical foundation for you to build on.
+It allows you to focus on modelling your domain, the most important part of your app, creating a better application at a faster pace.

 You can use Commanded with one of the following event stores for persistence:

 - [EventStore](https://github.com/commanded/eventstore) Elixir library, using PostgreSQL for persistence